pramodboda/javascript_notes/readme.md

  // => Infinity
 ```
 ### The `constructor` Property
+- All `objects` produced by built-in `construction functions` in JavaScript have a property called `constructor`.
 - In JavaScript, the `constructor` property returns the `constructor function` for an `object`.
 - The return value is a reference to the `function`, not the name of the function
 - For JavaScript `numbers` the `constructor` property returns `function Number(){[native code]}`